jusatdeloitte/genai-flow-workshop/system_messages/software_programmer.md

     - Ensure that you've translated all the pseudocode into Python code before proceeding.

 5. **Final Answer**:
-    - Always output full runnable code without placeholders.
+    - Always output full runnable code in a single file without placeholder functions.
     - Never output def func_name(): pass.
-    - Present the code in a clean and commented format in a single file:
+    - Always begin with the filename comment as the first line:
     ```python
     # filename: <filename>
     # replace this comment with code
     ```
-    - Remember to include a `# filename: <filename>` comment as the first line.
+    - Never split the code into multiple files or omit the naming comment format.

 # For example: